The Jungle Book (1967 film): Plot

 In the jungles of India, Bagheera the wise black panther discovers an orphaned baby boy and brings him to a pack of wolves, who name him Mowgli.
 Ten years later, the pack learns that the murderous Bengal tiger Shere Khan has returned to their area of the jungle.
 Knowing that he hates humans and will stop at nothing to kill Mowgli, the pack decides that the latter must leave; Bagheera agrees to escort Mowgli to a nearby "Man-Village", though Mowgli is reluctant to leave the only home he has ever known, as he does not fear Shere Khan, and believes he can last against him (not to mention that he has never met others of his own kind, thus everyone in the Man-Village will seem like strangers to him).

 Bagheera and Mowgli rest in a tree where an Indian python named Kaa attempts to devour Mowgli by hypnotizing him, but is stopped by Bagheera.
 The next morning, Mowgli encounters Colonel Hathi and his elephant herd.
 Following an argument where Mowgli refuses to go to the Man-Village, he is abandoned by Bagheera.
 All alone, Mowgli meets and befriends Baloo, a laid-back and carefree sloth bear who promises Mowgli can stay in the jungle with him.
-Mowgli is soon kidnapped by monkeys who bring him to their leader, King Louie, an orangutan.
+Mowgli is soon kidnapped by monkeys and Hoolock gibbons who bring him to their leader, King Louie, an orangutan.
 King Louie tries to persuade Mowgli to teach him the ways of man, until Baloo and Bagheera arrive and rescue him, destroying King Louie's temple in the process.